-Members of staff who are responsible for a pupil with an Auto Adrenaline Injectors will have Anaphylaxis and Auto injector training.
+Members of staff who are responsible for a young learner with an Auto Adrenaline Injectors will have Anaphylaxis and Auto injector training.

-In an emergency anyone can administer an Auto injector should the adult/pupil be unable to do it themselves and their life is a risk.
+In an emergency anyone can administer an Auto injector should the adult/young learner be unable to do it themselves and their life is a risk.